Chaste/chaste-docker/README.md

 Quickstart
 ----------

+1. Install [Docker](https://www.docker.com) and configure it to have at least 4GB of RAM and as many cores as you have.
+For [Windows](https://docs.docker.com/docker-for-windows/install/#download-docker-for-windows) you may be prompted to install Hyper-V, in which case do so.
+Also select which local drives to be available to containers (e.g. the `C:` drive in Windows).

+*N.B.
+If you don't increase the amount of available RAM from the default 2GB then compilation will fail with strange errors!*

-1. Build the Chaste image from the latest commit with the following command:
+2. Build the Chaste image from the latest commit with the following command:
 ```
 docker build -t chaste https://github.com/bdevans/chaste-docker.git#volume
 ```